| Appeal Decision 68 - Certificate of Lawful Development.

 the side roof of the original two-storey rear projection would have exceeded the height of the ridge-line of the

+latter structure.
 The first key issue was

 whether the proposed dormer would be contrary to Class B, part B.1(a), which states that “Development is not